Everyone keeps saying you need to take care of yourself. You know they’re right, but you don’t have time to practice self-care everyday.

 - Spiritual Self Care – Spiritual self care allows us to connect with God and find meaning and purpose.

-4 Incredible Benefits of Self Care
+4 Incredible Benefits of Practicing Self-Care

-True self care has lasting effects and long-term benefits.
+Real self-care has lasting effects and long-term benefits.
 It’s kind of like a preservative protecting you from the destructive nature of exhaustion, burn out and overwhelm.

 In my own life I’ve noticed I quit daydreaming about escaping to the beach so the waves could wash all my stress away.
-I believe that’s a direct result of these other lasting benefits of self care:
+I believe that’s a direct result of these other benefits of self care:

-- Mindfulness – I have to say I believe the biggest benefit of self care is what I believe it means to be sober minded; mindfulness.
+- Discovering Mindfulness – I have to say I believe the biggest benefit of self care is what I believe it means to be sober minded; mindfulness.
 When were’re mindful, we’re alert, aware, present and ready.
 Busyness has become such a status symbol and measure of self worth in our society, I don’t think we recognize it as a trap.
 When we’re mindful, we are present in the moment.
 And we get to enjoy those moments so much more.

-- Increased Self Worth – When I started my self care journey, it was if every little action, even just washing my face, was like a little love note from God.
+- Increased Self Worth – When I started my self care journey, it was as if every little action, even just washing my face, was like a little love note from God.
 Those love notes did a lot to buoy my soul and increase my self worth.

-- Contentment – The more you realize your own worth, the easier it is to be content with who you are.
+- Finding Contentment – The more you realize your own worth, the easier it is to be content with who you are.
 In that contentment, we stop trying so hard to prove ourselves.
 We get to just be.
 I can tell you there’s no better feeling.
 It’s the freedom we’re meant to live in.